doug65536/dgos/README.md

   kernel to be loaded to an arbitrary address for kernel address space layout randomization.
 - Implements boot menu
+- Abstracts screen output and keyboard input so it can use BIOS or EFI accordingly

 ## Kernel